Download the Conceivio App

 X ProfileInstagram profileYoutube profile

-00:00:35 the better you'll be able to serve yourself.
-Myth number one, everyone requires eight hours of sleep.
-This is one of the oldest sleep myths out there and I want to squash it right now.
-Not everyone needs eight hours of sleep nor do they need to sleep at the same time as each other.
-So for example between 11 p.m. and 7 a.m.
-Adults need on average somewhere between for example between 11 p.m. and 7 a.m.
-Adults need on average somewhere between
+00:00:27 misconceptions about sleep.
+As a sleep educator, I truly believe that knowledge is power, and the more you know, the better you'll be able to serve yourself.
+Myth number one everyone requires eight hours of sleep.
+This is one of the oldest sleep myths out there, and I want to squash it right now.
+Not everyone needs eight hours of sleep, nor do they need to sleep at the same time as each other.
+So, for example, between 11 p.m. at the same time as each other.
+So, for example, between 11 p.m.

 Full Transcript